tardate/LittleArduinoProjects/playground/EEPROM/AT28C16/PEProgrammer/README.md

 * use shift registers to expand the bus.
 This is the technique that Ben Eater used.
 * use a port expander

 In this case, I'm going to use a single MCP23S17 16-bit port expander.
-That still means I'me short 6 pins, but I'll drive those directly from the Arduino.
-I could have used two port expanders to drive all I/O through them; perhaps I'll try that variation later.
+That still means I'm short 6 pins, but I'll drive those directly from the Arduino.
+I could have used two port expanders to handle all the I/O - perhaps I'll try that variation later.
+See [LEAP#313](../../../../Electronics101/MCP23S17) for more on the MCP23S17.

 ### About the AT28C16